Beach Cleanup – Individuals

 Plastic Free Seas supplies washable and reusable cotton gloves (you are also welcome to bring your own), trash bags (for landfill and for recycling) and first aid.

-nb.
-Future dates may change – please recheck the PFS facebook page or website prior to the event.
+Note: Future dates may change – please recheck the website prior to the event.

 If a school or community group would like to participate in one of the scheduled beach cleanups please contact us.